jdbeutel/ics699-docs/finalReport/finalReport.md

 #### Android HTC ####

-The "People" (a.k.a.
-Phonebook) on a smart-phone running Android 4.0 (HTC Sense 3.6) can be integrated with Contacts on Google and other stacks, e.g., Facebook.
+The "People" (aka Phone-book) on a smart-phone running Android 4.0 (HTC Sense 3.6) can be integrated with Contacts on Google and other stacks, e.g., Facebook.
 These contacts, which are sync'ed with separate sources, can be linked on the phone.
 Regarding the contact information